raft-tech/raft-tech.github.io/_posts/2020-02-19-engineering-principles.md

 ## Find the Right Tools for the Right Job

-We have a generalist approach when it comes to programming languages, frameworks, libraries, platforms, etc. We believe the right tools can only be used for the right job when engineers truly understand the mission.
-Once we understand the problem that the solution is being built for, we can choose/advise on the best tools.
-Problems, like data validation, are easier to solve with strongly typed languages with good type safety (e.g. Scala, Java) than dynamically typed languages (e.g. Ruby, Python).
-Running application that need horizontal scalability won't work well as well on bare bones EC2 as containerizing it on Kubernetes.
-A problem requiring a machine learning model will operate better on R or Python ecosystems than most other languages.
+We have a generalist approach when it comes to programming languages, frameworks, libraries, platforms, etc. We believe that understanding the mission by thoroughly evaluating the problem to be solved is a precursor to selecting the most effective tool chain.
+Problems like data validation are easier to solve with strongly typed languages (e.g. Scala, Java) rather than dynamically typed (e.g. Ruby, Python).
+Running an application that needs horizontal scalability on bare bones EC2 won't work as well as containerizing it on Kubernetes.
+A problem requiring a machine learning model will operate better in an R or Python ecosystem than in most others.
 Below are some questions we ask ourselves when choosing these tools:

 - What are the ecosystems and communities around these tools?
 - Will the tools allow us to pivot, iterate, and ship faster?